Techopolis-Online/Perspective-Intelligence-Server/README.md

 6. Click **Add** to save the configuration.

-7. If successful, you should see **apple.local** appear in the list of available models.
+7. If successful, you should see **apple.local:latest** appear in the list of available models.

-8. Select **apple.local** as your active model.
+8. Select **apple.local:latest** as your active model.

+**Important**: If you have Ollama running, you must stop it first since both applications use port 11434 by default.
+Either stop Ollama or change the Perspective Intelligence port in the menu bar settings.

 #### Using Intelligence Mode